jvanharn/typed-panels/README.md

 [Learn More](https://github.com/jvanharn/typed-panels/wiki/Layout-First-Approach)

 ## Examples
 Here are the four absolute basic components neede to build an Web Application with Typed Panels.
-Check out our [other samples](https://github.com/jvanharn/typed-panels/tree/master/samples) to get a better understanding of the power of the LINQ bindings, more advanced models, automnatically compositing UI Grids, Animations with Viewport Managers, etc.
+Check out our [other samples](https://github.com/jvanharn/typed-panels/tree/master/samples) to get a better understanding of the power of the LINQ bindings, more advanced models, automatically compositing UI Grids, Animations with Viewport Managers, etc.
 ### Super simple (view)models
 Using the strength of TypeScript models are super easy to setup and above all use.
 A model can be as simple as the example below;
 ```javascript